thrackle-io/rules-engine/docs/userGuides/deployment/DEPLOY-APPMANAGER.md

 1. Ensure the [environment variables][environment-url] are set correctly.
 2. Copy the template from `src/example/application/ApplicationAppManager.sol` to your desired location.
-3. Change the name of the contract to suit your naming standards
+3. Change the name of the contract to suit your naming standards.
-   - Do not change the import or parent contract
+   - Do not change the import or parent contract.
-4. Compile the contract
+4. Compile the contract:
    ````
    forge build --use solc:0.8.17
    ````